METALS-Copper hits 4-1/2 year peak on Chile supply fears, upbeat risk appetite

 “This is mostly linked to fears that the wage negotiations at Escondida will turn into a prolonged strike, and therefore there will be some loss in output,” said Capital Economics analyst Simona Gambarini.

-However, robust stock levels and early indications that talks could be constructive suggest that the current strength in prices may be overdone, she said, raising the risk of a pull-back.
+However, robust stock levels and early indications that talks could be constructive suggest the current strength in prices may be overdone, she said, raising the risk of a pull-back.
 “We don’t expect this to last,” she said.
 “There is a lot of speculation in the market.”

-* SPREADS: The premium of three-month copper over the cash contract MCU0-3 remained depressed at $6.50 a tonne, down from $22.25 two weeks ago.
-On Monday it touched its lowest since March 2017 at $1.75, signalling tightness in near-term supply.
+* SPREADS: The premium of three-month copper over the cash contract MCU0-3 fell to $1.50 a tonne, its lowest since March 2017, signalling tightness in near-term supply.

 * COPPER STOCKS: On-warrant copper inventories at LME warehouses - representing metal not earmarked for delivery and therefore available to the market - increased by 6,625 tonnes to 237,275, exchange data showed on Thursday.